Welcome to The Business Promoter

-Emma Andrews trained at her family business Joe’s Basement, founded by her late Father, the colourful, charming, “Gypsy Joe Andrews”.
-Joe’s Basement was at its peak, the largest professional photographic lab in Europe and achieved a host of industry “firsts”.
+Emma Andrews started her career in sales at her family business Joe’s Basement, founded by her late Father, the colourful, charming, “Gypsy Joe Andrews”.
+Joe’s Basement was, at its peak, the largest professional photographic lab in Europe and achieved a host of industry “firsts”.
 From largest print to fastest turnaround, it was also the first ever 24 hour lab with an apt strapline being “the lab that never sleeps”.

-With so many wellknown clients from record labels, press, model agencies to big well-known brands such as Marks & Spencer, Emma was immersed in the importance of delivering excellent service, efficiently, and going the extra mile too, because big names don’t suffer fools gladly and the family business is still very much respected and talked about to this day!
+The business had many well-known clients from record labels, press, model agencies to big well-known brands such as Marks & Spencer, and Emma was immersed in the importance of delivering excellent service, efficiently, and going the extra mile too, because big names don’t suffer fools gladly and the family business is still very much respected and talked about to this day!

 Next Emma became the sales and marketing manager of Kall Kwik Brighton, where again she exceeded the sales targets while introducing new services, and so she earned herself the right to only work a two day week due to the huge amount of business she was generating for the franchise.